-Field Camp Day happens on the third to last Friday, every summer.
+Field Camp Day happens two weeks before Pirates Day, every summer.

 2018 – It looked good for the Hogs on Wednesday, after an in-pool hoops victory, despite the Frogs packing their team with Henry (football) and Pablo (flown in from CR).
 But then it was almost all Frogs.
 This was the summer of rain, and the river ran so high that we had our first-ever penny find in the field.
 Of 500 coins “hidden,” only 86 were found, so there’s a fortune in pennies in the CTF field.
 The Hogs did just barely win the clothes relay as Annika nosed out Etta on the last leg, easily the closest such contest in our history.
 So it’s Frogs up 7-6-2.
 Oh, and Johnny Cash visited (he’s a Hog).
 [And though it happened the following week, Jack H. set the new tube roll record of 33, seemingly stopped only because he veered into the thorny field’s edge.]

 2017 – The Frogs won a convincing victory on Thursday, bringing the series back into a tie at 6-6-2.
 The Frogs won the Pool hoops game, bolstered by the last-second appearance of Henry Sours who walked over from his house.
 Then, the Frogs had quick victories in the Tug-o-Peace as well as the clothes relay.
 The tide turned for a moment when the Hogs won the 34-leg shoe relay by about five strides.
 But then the Frogs bested the Hogs in the penny find and CTF.
 They even won the trivia game, though the Hogs pulled out a last victory in the balloon toss.
 Nothing much has changed about the games, except that the balloons are easier to fill these days.